The Natural Child Project - Celebrating attachment parenting and unschooling since 1996

 3. Pillows are very helpful for both comfort and support while breastfeeding.
 They can be placed behind the back, for supporting and lifting the baby on the mother's lap, and for leg support while nursing lying down.
 Various sizes are useful for different positions, and for growing babies.
 Specially-designed pillows for supporting the nursing baby, such as the "My Brest Friend Feeding Pillow" can be very helpful.

-4. A footstool, such as the Medela Nursing Stool.
+4. A footstool, such as the Brest Friend Nursing Stool.
 This simple item can be remarkably useful in relieving back pressure when breastfeeding in a sitting position.
 Foot support also helps raise baby to breast level for the most effective and comfortable nursing position.
 Phone books will do, but a sturdy footstool is better, and having it reminds the mother to use it.

 What to avoid: